exercism/julia/concepts/higher-order-functions/about.md

 - Returns a function as its result.

 Within the world of functional programming, usage tends to be narrower.
-The term usually refers to functions such as `filter`, `map` and `reduce` which apply a function across the elements of a collection.
+The term usually refers to functions such as `filter`, `map` and `reduce` which apply a passed-in function to the elements of a collection.

 ## Operating on collections

-By this point in the syllabus, we already saw various ways to apply some operation to all elements of some iterable collection, such as a Vector:
+By this point in the syllabus, we have already seen various ways to apply some operation to all elements of an iterable collection, such as a Vector:

 - Use a [loop][loops] (like most programming languages since the dawn of digital computing).
 - Use a [comprehension][comprehensions] (Python-style).